shreyasm/ecommerce-ui/README.md

 React Hooks
 Axios for API calls

-First cut - to display list of products retrieved from API.
+First cut -
+1. To display list of products retrieved from API.
+2. To display list of orders retrieved from API.

+There should be two buttons, selecting products should fetch products, selecting orders should fetch orders.